 We are not told the name of Manoah's wife who miraculously gave birth to Samson (Judges 13) or even Samson's mate (Judges 14).
 The wife of Jeroboam, the northern kingdom of Israel's first king, is also unknown (1Kings 14).

 The prophet Ezekiel was married but his wife's name went unrecorded.
 He was directly forbidden by God to mourn for her when she died (Ezekiel 24:16 - 18).
 Lastly, the wives of Peter and the other apostles are also lacking in the Bible (Mark 1:30, 1Corithians 9:5).

-Names of famous wives
+Names of famous spouses

-Although the wives of many husbands go unnamed in the Bible, several of them ARE known.
+Although the wives of many husbands go unnamed in the Bible, several of them are known.
 Some of the women named as married to scripturally famous husbands are listed below.
 These lists do not include females who were considered part of a man's concubine (e.g. Hagar and others).